mrf345/FQM/README.md

   FQM command-line interface (CLI):

-  * if `--cli` is not used, initializing GUI will be attempted.
+  * If `--cli` is not used, initializing GUI will be attempted.

   * If no `ip` is passed it will default to `127.0.0.1`.